BohdanBybliv/Task1_DataProcessing/README.md

 Commas and quotes are ignored.

 When the file is processed, the service saves the results in a separate folder (B) (the path is specified in the config) in a subfolder (C) with the current date (i.g.
 09-21-2022).
 As a file name, is used “output” + today’s current file number + “.json”.

+The log is saved to 'meta.log' at the end of the day (midnight) and when the service is shut down.